 Process for Submitting a Recommendation or Proposal

-The state employee may submit a recommendation or proposal using SFN 19291 Employee Suggestion Incentive Program.
+The state employee may submit a recommendation or proposal using the SFN 19291 Employee Suggestion Incentive Program form.
 The form indicates to whom the recommendation or proposal should be sent.

 The State Employee Suggestion Incentive Committee then reviews all recommendations or proposals and determines if:

 - the recommendation or proposal was previously submitted and rejected.

 - the recommendation or proposal is beyond the reasonable expectations of job performance for the employee who made the suggestion.

 - implementation of the recommendation or proposal is desirable and feasible.

 - implementation of the recommendation or proposal will continue to provide the quality of the services presently provided by the employing state agency and any other state agency affected by the recommendation or proposal.

 The state agency head determines whether a recommendation or proposal is to be implemented.